Japanese barque Kankō Maru: Background

 Since the beginning of the seventeenth century, the Tokugawa shogunate ruling Japan pursued a policy of isolating the country from outside influences.
 Foreign trade was maintained only with the Dutch and the Chinese and was conducted exclusively at Nagasaki under a strict government monopoly.
 No foreigners were allowed to set foot in Japan, and no Japanese was permitted to travel abroad.
-In June 1635 a law was proclaimed prohibiting the construction of large, ocean-capable vessels.
+In June 1635, a law was proclaimed prohibiting the construction of large, ocean-capable vessels.
 However, by the early nineteenth century, this policy of isolation was increasingly under challenge.
 In 1844, King William II of the Netherlands sent a letter urging Japan to end the isolation policy on its own before change would be forced from the outside.

 Following the July 1853 visit of Commodore Perry, an intense debate erupted within the Japanese government on how to handle the unprecedented threat to the national's capital, and the only universal consensus was that steps be taken immediately to bolster Japan's coastal defenses.
 The law forbidding construction of large vessels was repealed, and many of the feudal domains took immediate steps to construct or purchase warships.
 However, the ships produced within Japan were based on reverse-engineering of designs some decades old, and the ships were already obsolete by the time of their completion.
 The need for steam-powered warships to match the foreign "Black Ships" was a pressing issue, and the Tokugawa shogunate approached the Dutch for the supply of such vessels.

 Aware that it would take time to either construct or purchase ships from overseas, Donker Curtius asked for one of the warships of the Royal Netherlands Navy stationed in the Netherlands East Indies to be presented to the Japanese government.

 The Dutch warship named Soembing (スームビング), the name of a volcano on Java, was sent with Naval captain Gerhardus Fabius to introduce the Japanese to navigation techniques in 1854, and the ship was formally presented to the government of shōgun Tokugawa Iesada at Nagasaki in the name of the Dutch King, Willem III in 1855.
 The gift was the subject of heated debates within the Dutch government, as many ministers felt that the expense was too great.
 She was renamed Kankō Maru (観光丸), after a line in the I Ching : Kankoku shi kō (觀國之光, to view the light of the country).

 Design

-Kankō Maru was a three-masted jackass-barque-rigged sailing vessel, with an auxiliary single-cylinder coal-fired 150 hp reciprocating steam engine turning a side paddlewheel.
+Kankō Maru was a three-masted jackass-barque-rigged sailing vessel, with an auxiliary single-cylinder coal-fired 150 hp reciprocating steam engine turning side paddlewheels.
 She had an overall length of 66.8 m and a displacement of 781 tons.
 Her armament consisted of six muzzle-loading cannon.